 I laid out the contents of that box chronologically on the floor in front of me - and thus, began the quest.
 I would spend many long days and nights over the next four to five years connecting the dots.
 Much of what I compiled was written by others who were with my father along the way.
-However, a lot of it I wrote myself as only I would know the details from conversations with my Mom and my brother.
+However, a lot of it I wrote myself as only I would know the details from conversations with my mom and my brother.

 Corrections and additions were made over the years as I continued to follow loose ends and find other information.
-Now, with 1,600 illustrated pages in in 23 chapters, seven appendices and an epilog, I finally know the whole story.
-I understand my Dad better today than I ever did when he was alive and I ache in never having been able to help him with his pain which is now so clear to me.
+Now, with 1,632 illustrated pages in in 24 chapters, seven appendices and an epilog, I finally know the whole story.
+I understand my dad better today than I ever did when he was alive.
+And, I also have grown to know two young heroes that I otherwise might never have known.
 Together, three young men, the best of friends, went off to war.
-Only one returned.
-Who would have known that story was in that box?
+For eighty-one years, it appeared two of them were lost forever.
+That changed in 2024.
+This is the story of one of those friends who finally came home.